-[During the president's report, the president wishes to handle an item from New Business.
-The president tries to add new business with a majority vote.
+[During the President's Report, the president wishes to add a new item to New Business with a majority vote, but the Bylaws require a 2/3 vote.
 [6 speakers - CH, Comm CH, A, B, C, D]

 Ch: All in favor of adding to the agenda the new business proposed by the Budget Committee say, "Aye".